 Another easy way to stay engaged with your followers is to interact with different people, schools or businesses in your community.
-No matter the social media platforms you use, take time each day to like, comment and share content from these kinds of places.
-For example, does your business sponsor the local baseball team and they won their big game this week?
-If the school posts about it on their social media, you can engage with this post to show that you care about your community.
-However, don’t restrict your content just to the organizations that you support; show some love to community efforts or events that your business isn’t directly affiliated with.
-This shows your involvement isn’t strictly for financial gain or to grow your business.
-Everyone wants to support their own community since, after all, it’s your community to enjoy, as well.
+No matter the social media platforms you use, take time each day to like, comment and share content from other professional and community accounts.
+For instance, does your business sponsor the local baseball team?
+If the team posts about a big achievement or event on its social media platform, engage with this post to show your support.
+However, don’t restrict your content to the organizations you support; show some love to community efforts or events that your business isn’t directly affiliated with.
+This shows your involvement isn’t strictly for financial gain.

-Having a consistent posting schedule can help you stay engaged with your community.
-If you’re posting great content regularly, your followers may look forward to seeing your posts in their social media feeds which would hopefully lead to more engagement.
-Plus, regularly posting, no matter if it’s on Facebook or LinkedIn, is a great way to stay in front of current or potential clients.
+Perhaps the biggest benefit of 4USocial is that the technology offers a consistent posting schedule to help you stay engaged with your community.
+With relevant content being posted on a regular schedule, your followers are more likely to look forward to seeing your posts in their social media feeds, which will hopefully lead to more engagement.
+Plus, regularly posting is a great way to stay in front of current or potential clients.

-Use Paid Advertising to Capture Your Target Audience
+Use Paid Advertising to Reach Your Target Audience

-Nowadays, you have to pay to play the game of social media marketing.
-Facebook business pages reach less than 2% of the fan audience on non-paid posts, according to vendesocial.
-This means that your odds of showing up in your client/members’ social media feeds organically (without putting money behind a post) is very slim.
+Be prepared to pay to play the game of insurance social media marketing.
+Facebook business pages reach less than 2% of the fan audience on nonpaid posts, according to vendesocial.
+This means your odds of showing up in your clients’ social media feeds organically (without putting money behind a post) is very slim.

 Join Different Online Groups

-Social media platforms like LinkedIn, Facebook and Google+ have group and discussion forums, or communities, for people that have similar interests.
-To network with others, take a moment to research different groups that best fit your area of extensive knowledge.
-From there, join roughly a dozen groups or discussion forums and try to engage as often as your schedule allows.
+Social media platforms like LinkedIn and Facebook have group and discussion forums, or communities, for people who have similar interests.
+To network with others, research different groups that best fit your area of knowledge.
+From there, join groups or discussion forums and prioritize engaging on those platforms as often as your schedule allows.

-Another benefit of joining groups or communities and engaging with them is you can share your content with a very targeted audience.
-Plus, these groups of people could be in the hundreds, if not thousands, and could potentially become loyal brand advocates.
+Another benefit of joining groups or communities and engaging with them is having the ability to share your content with a very targeted audience.
+Plus, these groups of people could number in the hundreds, if not thousands, and could become loyal brand advocates.

-LinkedIn easily allows users to display their work and volunteer experience, credentials and testimonials from others.
-Plus, if you’re looking for a new opportunity, hiring managers often view a potential candidate's LinkedIn profile.
-By taking the time to list out any certifications, volunteer experience or specials skills, you’ll be one step ahead.
+LinkedIn allows users to display their work and volunteer experience, credentials and testimonials from others.
+Taking the time to list out any certifications, volunteer experience or specials skills helps establish your credibility and knowledge.

-Follow industry news sources, leaders and joining groups to stay in the know.
-Plus, share this news to enhance your profile, as well as demonstrate that you’re staying on top of what is happening in the industry.
+Follow industry news sources and leaders and join groups to stay in the know.
+Staying connected to your industry also demonstrates that you care about what is happening in the field.

 Gaining Quality Connections on LinkedIn